HSweazey/DATA-440-Book-Playlist-Generator/README.md

 **You will be prompted for:**
 - Book title
 - Author
-- (Optional) page count
+- Page Count (Optional)

 **The pipeline will automatically decide whether to use:**
-- Real Spotify + real Gemini
+- Real Spotify + Real Gemini
-- Real Spotify + dummy Gemini
+- Real Spotify + Dummy Gemini
-- Backup CSVs based on genre
+- Backup track lists based on genre

 ---